Minerva Rivas Velarde

 - Assistive Technology

-- Martin A. and Rivas Velarde M (2020) Discussing ethical issues arising from disability, Bioethica Forum, Swiss Journal of Biomedical EthicsVolume 13 / No. 1, p3-5
+- Martin A. Rivas Velarde M (2020) Discussing ethical issues arising from disability, Bioethica Forum, Swiss Journalof Biomedical EthicsVolume 13 / No. 1, p3-5

-- Chavarria M, Mugeere A, Schönenberge K1, Hurst S, Rivas Velarde M (2021) Design Approaches for Creating person-centered, context sensitive, and sustainable assistive technology for personal mobility in the Global South , Ed Michael Ashley Stein & Jonathan Lazar Accessible Technology And The Developing World, Oxford University Press. (in-print)
+- Chavarria M, Mugeere A, Schönenberge K, Hurst S, Rivas Velarde M (2021) Design Approaches for Creating person-centered, context sensitive, and sustainable assistive technology for personal mobility in the Global South , Ed Michael Ashley Stein & Jonathan Lazar Accessible Technology And The Developing World, Oxford University Press. (in-print 2021)

 - Rivas Velarde M (2021) Remodelling disability from an Indigenous perspective, The Oxford Handbook of the Sociology of Disability Ed.
-Pettinicchio D, Brown R - Oxford University (in-print)
+Pettinicchio D, Brown R - Oxford University Press-Peer review book chapter (in-print 2021)

 - Burkardt, A. D., Krause, N., & Rivas Velarde, M. (2019).
 Critical success factors for the implementation and adoption of e-learning for junior health care workers in Dadaab refugee camp Kenya.
 Human resources for health, 17(1), 1-10.